vulcand/vulcand/documentation/source/proxy.rst

 **Redirect fallback**

-Redirect fallback will redirect the request to another location.
+Redirect fallback will redirect the request to another frontend.

-.. note::  It won't work for locations not defined in the Vulcand config.
+.. note::  It won't work for frontends not defined in the Vulcand config.

 .. code-block:: javascript